 Sustainability has also been incorporated into four study abroad trips.
 The destinations have included Bundoran, Ireland; Monteverde, Cost Rica; Brittany, France; and Drakes Bay, Costa Rica.
-There is also one credit earning travel specific course: Academic Sustainability Travel and another proposed; Business & Cultural Travel.
+There are also two credit earning travel specific courses: Academic Sustainability Travel and Business & Cultural Travel.
 There have been approximately 50 student travelers each year; each receiving a sustainability transcript designation and also having the opportunity to complete the honors option.
 Six faculty members traveled in an exploratory role and have completed the global education course.